au-ts/sel4_profiler/example/README.md

 If you wish to pause, please enter `stop`, or if you wish to finish profiling, please enter `exit`.

-You can also attach an ipbench client to the IP address for `client1`.
+You can also ping the echo server client using the IP address for `client1`.

 Once you have entered `exit`, the `netconn` tool will exit, and a `samples.json` file will be left in